Lens Stochastic Diffraction: A Signature of Compact Objects in Gravitational-Wave Data

 LSD has interesting connections to strong lensing and microlensing.
 The time distribution of secondary images (whether they appear after, around, or before the primary signal) could be used to reveal the image type~\cite{Lewis:2020asm,Williams_grb_microlensing_97}.
-Most interestingly, extending the analysis to the wave-optics regime will provide insights into lighter lenses, including signatures of stars in multiply imaged GWs~\cite{Diego:2019lcd,Mishra:2021xzz,Meena:2022unp,Cheung:2020okf,Yeung:2021roe,Shan:2022xfx,Shan:2023ngi,Shan:2023qvd,Meena:2023qdq}.
+Sources in dense environments, such as stellar-mass binaries in the discs of active galactic nuclei (AGN), could similarly probe the central massive black hole through repeated images and microlensing of their signals~\cite{Kocsis:2012ut,Gondan:2021fpr,Oancea:2022szu,Leong:2024nnx,Ubach:2025dob}.
+The framework carries over beyond geometric optics: in the time domain, lensing convolves the signal with the Green's function of the lens ensemble, in which each lens imprints a localized wave-optics lens feature (WOLF) --- the smooth counterpart of a geometric image --- whose delays and amplitudes follow the same statistics as the images considered here (End Matter, Appendix E).
+Most interestingly, extending the analysis to the wave-optics regime will provide insights into lighter lenses, including signatures of stars in strongly-lensed GWs~\cite{Diego:2019lcd,Mishra:2021xzz,Meena:2022unp,Cheung:2020okf,Yeung:2021roe,Shan:2022xfx,Shan:2023ngi,Shan:2023qvd,Meena:2023qdq,Zumalacarregui:2026uqs,LIGOScientific:2025rsn,Goyal:2025eqo,Shan:2025dcd,Chan:2025kyu,Hu:2025lhv,Chakraborty:2025pxt,Cheung:2026pky}.
+Recent studies have characterized diffractive imprints of primordial black holes and dark-matter (sub)halos on GW signals~\cite{Diego:2019rzc,Oguri:2020ldf,Oguri:2022zpn,Urrutia:2024pos,Ando:2026poq,Ando:2026eam,Guo:2022dre,Caliskan:2023zqm,Liu:2025ixi,Singh:2025uvp}, including the extension of stochastic diffraction to $10$--$10^4 M_\odot$ halos in the LISA band~\cite{Choi:2026lsa}.